Dialog shares tumble on warning Apple could build its own chips

-Dialog Semiconductor said on Monday top customer Apple could build its own power-management chips into future iPhones rather than rely on the Anglo-German chipmaker, sending its shares plunging as much as 19 per cent.
+Shares in Dialog Semiconductor dropped about 24 per cent on Monday after the company acknowledged for the first time that top customer Apple Inc could develop its own battery-saving chips used in iPhones.

+The stock has lost half its value since April on investor concerns that Apple is working on its own power chips.
+Analysts reckon Dialog derives more than half its revenue from supplying Apple with power management integrated circuits (PMICs).

-The company, which analysts reckon derives more than half of its revenue from Apple, said there was no risk to its existing supply deals in 2018 and it was in the advanced stages of working with Apple on designing "2019-type products" that could lead to commercial contracts by next March.
+Dialog said there was no risk to its existing supply deals in 2018 and it was in the advanced stages of working with Apple on designing "2019-type products" that could lead to commercial contracts by next March.

 "Our position remains that we have seen no material change to our ongoing relationship with Apple Inc," Chief Executive Jalal Bagherli told investors on a conference call.

-However, the company acknowledged for the first time that "Apple has the resources and capability to internally design a PMIC and could potentially do so in the next few years."
+However, the Anglo-German chipmaker conceded: "Apple has the resources and capability to internally design a PMIC and could potentially do so in the next few years."

-PMICs are power-management integrated circuits that are vital to conserve battery life in products like Apple iPhones.

 Investors are wary of companies that rely heavily on Apple, which has cut out several small suppliers in the past.

-The U.S. technology giant said in April it planned to replace graphics chip supplier Imagination Technologies, sending its shares down 70 per cent in a single session.
+The U.S. technology company said in April it planned to replace graphics chip supplier Imagination Technologies, sending its shares down 70 per cent in a single session.
 Imagination was subsequently sold off in two separate deals.

-Since then, Dialog shares have lost nearly a third of their value.
-At 1035 GMT, they were down 15.2 per cent at 26.47 euros.

 Bagherli said Apple's feedback so far on 2019 product plans had been "very good" and that he expected to have more clarity by March on the terms of new business from Apple for 2019.
 Dialog would update investors when it had more details, he said.

-Dialog emphasized it "does not have reason to believe its current expectations of 2018 Apple business would be impacted" should Apple decide to design the chips itself.

-Dialog, itself heavily reliant on the smartphone industry, said it was aware that in order to remain a key supplier to Apple it would have to continue to meet the U.S. company's "technology, quality, price and volume expectations."

-The slide in its shares echoed one in April, after Bankhaus Lampe analyst Karsten Iltgen advised investors to sell the stock because Apple was working on its own battery-saving chip.
-The stock is off more than 40 per cent since then.
+The slide in Dialog shares echoed one in April, after Bankhaus Lampe analyst Karsten Iltgen advised investors to sell the stock because Apple was working on its own battery-saving chip.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.